Professional

 Jessica Wilson

-You will also have the opportunity to learn in some of the best medical facilities in the state.
-Third-year pharmacy students take courses at the University of Mississippi Medical Center in Jackson, so they may benefit from the strength of the academic medical center and the interprofessional collaboration opportunities that are available at other professional schools at UMMC.
-Your final year will give you direct patient care experiences at various practice sites customized just for you.
+You will have the opportunity to learn in some of the state's best medical facilities.
+Third-year pharmacy students take courses at our Jackson campus, located at the University of Mississippi Medical Center, allowing them to benefit from the academic strength of the medical center and the interprofessional collaboration opportunities available at other professional schools at UMMC.
+Learning from leading experts in their respective fields offers priceless education.
+This strong and collaborative partnership makes our program truly unique.

 On this Page…